WormierGold204/House-Pricing-Regression/README.md

 ## Features

-- **Exploratory Data Analysis (EDA)**: View statistics, distributions and correlation plots of key features.
+- **Exploratory Data Analysis (EDA)**: View statistics, distributions and correlation plots of key features and some derived features.
 - **Model Training**: Train models by giving them a name and selecting the features that will be used, among those of the dataset; there are several training models available:
-    - Linear Regression
+    - Linear Regressor
-    - Random Forest Regression
+    - Random Forest Regressor
-    - Gradient Boosting Regression
+    - Gradient Boosting Regressor
-    - Tuned Random Forest Regression (via GridSearchCV)
-    - Tuned Gradient Boosting Regression (via GridSearchCV)
+    - Gradient Descent Regressor
-- **Prediction**: Predict results using one of the model previously trained, manually inserting the features required.
 - **Model Management**:
-    - View all trained models together with their characteristics
+    - View all trained models with their characteristics
     - Delete models

 ---